Epilepsy with Emergency Medication

 Delivery includes:

-• Clear, clinically grounded explanation of seizure types, emergency thresholds, and the decision-making framework for medication administration
+- Clinically grounded explanation of seizure types, status epilepticus, and the decision-making framework for medication administration

-• Practical administration simulation with direct trainer observation and feedback
+- Practical buccal midazolam administration simulation with direct trainer observation and feedback

-• Competency sign-off against the ENA framework in face-to-face sessions
+- Competency sign-off against the Epilepsy Nurses Association framework (on request, face-to-face sessions only)

-• Review of the individual’s emergency epilepsy protocol, storage and access of rescue medication, and documentation requirements
+- Review of the emergency epilepsy protocol, medication storage and access, and documentation requirements

-• Time for questions, because this course consistently generates them once learners start working through real scenarios
+- Time for questions: this course consistently generates them once learners start working through real scenarios

 Certification and Validity